RadwanHegazy/Django-Roadmap/README.md

 And how could you become a django developer with a very solid experince on how the backend works.

 ### The goal of this roadmap is :
 1. Learn backend `fundamentals`
 2. Learn `Django`
 3. Learn the needed requirements as a `Junior Django Dev`

+### NOTE: This roadmap is for only django devs, and the steps of these roadmap was taken from the main one [here](https://metwallylabs.com/backendroadmap.html)

 ## Let's Starting 🔥